mcfrith/tandem-genotypes/README.md

 `tandem-genotypes` finds changes in length of tandem repeats, from "long" DNA reads aligned to a genome.

+## Requirements & installation

+[Python](https://www.python.org/) (>= 2.6 or 3) needs to be installed
+on your computer.
+To draw histograms, [R](https://www.r-project.org/) needs to be installed on your computer.
+You can download `tandem-genotypes` to your computer, put the programs in any convenient directory, and use them as-is.

 ## Usage

 First, align your sequences as described